yohasebe/ruby-wordle/README.md

 # Word-lists for Wordle

-Lists of 5-letter English words and a Ruby script that generate lists of *n*-letter words
+Lists of 5-letter English words and a Ruby script that generates lists of *n*-letter words

 ----